How to Draw a Train Easy Step by Step: Simple Guide

 The wikiHow tutorial leaves room to keep it simple or go more detailed, so I stop when it still feels fun for me.

-Illustration of a green steam locomotive on tracks, showcasing detailed wheels and structured engine design.
+Illustration of a green steam locomotive on tracks, with detailed wheels and structured engine design.

 Method 4: Longer trains with cars and wagons